-SUMMARY REPORT BOA BOARD OF DIRECTORS PART 1 24 Report Title: Learning from Deaths - Quarterly Overview of Learning and Data (Quarter 2 2023/24) Executive/ Non-Executiv /e Lead: Frances Bolger, Interim Executive Nurse Report Author(s): Michelle Bourne, Project Lead Report discussed previo ously at: Learning and data included in report considered by: Learning from Deaths Oversight Group Learning Oversight Sub-Committee Quality Committee Level of Assurance: Level 1 Level 2 🗸 Level 3
+SUMMARY REPORT BOARD OF DIRECTORS PART 1 31 January 2024 Report Title: Learning from Deaths - Quarterly Overview of Learning and Data (Quarter 2 2023/24) Executive/ Non-Executive /e Lead: Frances Bolger, Interim Executive Nurse Report Author(s): Michelle Bourne, Project Lead Report discussed previous Learning and data included in report considered by: Learning from Deaths Oversight Group Learning Oversight Sub-Committee Quality Committee Level of Assurance: Level 1 Level 2 ✓ Level 3

 Risk Assessment of Report

 Summary of risks highlighted in this report None

-Which of the Strategic risk(s) does this report SR1 Safety \checkmark
+Which of the Strategic risk(s) does this report SR1 Safety ✓

 relates to: SR2 People (workforce)

-SR3 Finance and Resources Infrastructure \checkmark
+SR3 Finance and Resources Infrastructure ✓

 SR4 Demand/ Capacity

-SR5 Statutory Public Inquiry \checkmark
+SR5 Statutory Public Inquiry ✓

 SR6 Cyber Attack

 SR7 Capital

 SR8 Use of Resources

 SR9 Digital

 Does this report mitigate the Strategic risk(s)?
 Yes

 Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?

-Describe what measures will you use to monitor N/A

-mitigation of the risk
+Describe what measures will you use to monitor mitigation of the risk N/A

-Purpose of the Report This report presents the Q2 2023/24 Learning from Deaths Quarterly Approval Overview of Learning and Data report, which includes the following: Discussion • An overview of learning resulting from the reviews undertaken under the Information ✓ Trust's Learning from Deaths arrangements and actions being taken as a result. • Information relating to the context of mortality data and surveillance under the Trust's Learning from Deaths arrangements (Appendix 1).
+Purpose of the Report This report presents the Q2 2023/24 Learning from Deaths Quarterly Approval Overview of Learning and Data report, which includes the following: Discussion An overview of learning resulting from the reviews undertaken under the Information ✓ Trust's Learning from Deaths arrangements and actions being taken as a result.
+Information relating to the context of mortality data and surveillance under r the Trust's Learning from Deaths arrangements (Appendix 1).
 Data relating to deaths recorded on Datix for Q2 2023/24 (1st July - 30 September 2023) and updated data for Q1 2023/24 (Appendix 2).
 Updated data for deaths relating to previous years (Appendix 3).

-Recommendations/Action Required

-The Board of Directors is asked to:

-1 Note the contents of the report; and

-2 Request any further information or action.
+- 1 Note the contents of the report; and - 2 Request any further information or action.